 - Policy cancellation following a claim

 - Failure to defend an insured in a lawsuit

-Perceived bad faith insurance may in fact only be a breach of contract.
-This is one of the first things that an Avrek Law Firm, attorney will consider when reviewing your case.
+Perceived bad faith insurance may, in fact, only be a breach of contract.
+This is one of the first things that an Avrek Law Firm car accident lawyer will consider when reviewing your case.

 The difference between breach of contract and insurance bad faith is significant in terms of awardable damages.
-For a breach of contract, it is usually only the amount of a proper claim under the insurance policy that is recoverable.
-Successfully proving insurance bad faith, however, can result in a much larger reward, including
+For a breach of contract, usually only the amount of a proper claim under the insurance policy is recoverable.
+However, successfully proving insurance bad faith can result in a much larger reward, including: